 3. Audio Levels.

-ï Constantly check your levels -note the news bulletins and the variation of music levels.
+- Constantly check your levels -note the news bulletins and the variation of music levels.

-ï Make sure your music tracks and voice are cued correctly.
+- Make sure your music tracks and voice are cued correctly.

-ï Don't have the microphone too far from you, keep the levels at a minimum to avoid excessive studio noises.
+- Don't have the microphone too far from you, keep the levels at a minimum to avoid excessive studio noises.

-ï Please fade the microphones on and off gently, to ensure that the noise of the button being ìhitî doesnít go to air.
+- Please fade the microphones on and off gently, to ensure that the noise of the button being ìhitî doesn’t go to air.

-ï Check yours and the guestís microphone level to make sure they are similar level.
+- Check yours and the guest’s microphone level to make sure they are similar level.

-ï Constantly monitor the levels on all appliances during your program.
+- Constantly monitor the levels on all appliances during your program.

 4. Use of Headphones.